-The companies within the Global segment are leading experts in the natural resource investing sector providing asset management services to the Corporation's branded funds and managed accounts in the U.S. as well as securities trading and other transactional services to clients.
-Global is led by Arthur Richards "Rick" Rule IV, a natural resources investor with over 37 years of experience in the investment industry.
+The companies within the Global segment are leading experts in the natural resource investing sector providing asset management services to the Corporation's branded funds and managed accounts in the U.S. as well as securities trading and other transactional services to clients in the U.S. Global is led by Arthur Richards "Rick" Rule IV, a natural resources investor with over 39 years of experience in the investment industry.
 Global has a team of resource investing experts, including geologists and mining engineers, who offer their expertise through pooled investment vehicles, Managed Accounts and brokerage accounts.
 Global is based in Carlsbad, California but invests globally.
-Global administers approximately \$1.5 billion and manages over \$481 million in client assets across the three business lines referenced below:
+Global administers approximately \$1.6 billion and manages over \$474 million in client assets across the three business lines referenced below:

 - RCIC manages assets for pooled investment vehicles that invest in natural resource companies.
 The pooled investment vehicles managed by RCIC generate management fees and carried interests and have a remaining duration of between one to eight years.
-At December 31, 2016, the limited partnerships had a total AUM of approximately \$344 million. - SAM USA (formerly Terra Resource Investment Management) is a registered investment advisor that provides segregated Managed Accounts for institutional and high-net worth clients looking for distinctive and personalized wealth management.
-SAM USA offers clients the option of investing in six different managed account programs: (i) Sprott Global Diversified Resource; (ii) Sprott Global Precious Metals; (iii) Sprott Global Energy; (iv) Sprott Global Resource Income; (v) Sprott Real Asset Value + Strategy; and (vi) Technically Driven Opportunities.
-At December 31, 2016, SAM USA 's AUM was approximately \$138 million. - SGRIL is a full service U.S. brokerage firm providing personalized brokerage services to investors in the natural resource sector.
+At December 31, 2017, the limited partnerships had a total AUM of approximately \$308 million. - SAM USA (formerly Terra Resource Investment Management) is a registered investment advisor that provides segregated Managed Accounts for institutional and high-net worth clients looking for distinctive and personalized wealth management.
+SAM USA offers clients the option of investing in nine different managed retail account programs (Diversified Resource; Precious Metals; Energy; Resource Income; Real Asset Value; Technically Driven Opportunities; All Weather Diversified Growth; All Weather Diversified; and Sprott Gold & Precious Metals Portfolio) and one institutional managed account program (Institutional Gold & Precious Metal Strategy).
+SAM USA also has a retail separately managed account platform (Sprott Global Gold Separately Managed Account).
+At December 31, 2017, SAM USA 's AUM was approximately \$166 million. - SGRIL is a full service U.S. brokerage firm providing personalized brokerage services to investors in the natural resource sector.
 SGRIL is a broker-dealer regulated by the Financial Industry National Regulatory Authority ("FINRA").
 Many of SGRIL's financial advisors worked in various natural resource industries before they began their financial services career, enabling them to provide specialized advice.
-SGRIL has approximately 4,357 client accounts.
-At December 31, 2016, SGRIL had approximately \$1.5 billion of AUA.
+SGRIL has approximately 4,549 client accounts.
+At December 31, 2017, SGRIL had approximately \$1.6 billion of assets under administration.

-As of December 31, 2016, Global had 35 employees.
+As of December 31, 2017, Global had 41 employees.